-Part 1: Laying the Groundwork
+Laying the Groundwork for Talking about Racism

-I always knew that this day would come and have been preparing my children for it since they were two or three.
+I always knew that this day would come and have been preparing my children for racism since they were two or three.
 I read books and articles, hoping to put it off as long as possible.
 I secretly gave them tools to fight with, without actually telling them what the fight was all about.
 I did not want to taint their innocence, but I knew they had to be ready.

 Still, I was unprepared for how sad I would feel when my kindergartener told me about her first brush with a racist slur.